 Just like a joint, the interior part of a blunt gets made using marijuana strains.
 The strain doesn’t matter, just as is the case with a joint, provided it meets the user’s taste.

 Blunts have varied sizes.
 As they use cigar rolling papers, they tend to be thicker than joints typically because adding marijuana to the already thicker rolling papers expands the thickness.

 Put simply, the tobacco and marijuana combo used in a blunt guarantees its effectiveness, but not its size.

-Blunts come in brown colour.
-In terms of the brownness, think of mud or dirt.
-As most joints come in white colour, we can judge that colour plays a critical role in differentiating a blunt from a joint.
+Blunts come in brown color.
+In terms of brownness, think of mud or dirt.
+As most joints come in white color, we can judge that color plays a critical role in differentiating a blunt from a joint.

-The exterior wrapping of a blunt plays the central role in giving its typical smell.
-Basically, the flavour of tobacco gets mixed with your chosen strain to give its relevant taste.
+The exterior wrapping of a blunt plays a central role in giving its typical smell.
+Basically, the flavor of tobacco gets mixed with your chosen strain to give its relevant taste.